 - Crack your dishwasher open.
-Our dishwasher has an extremely tight seal, and the first time we traveled after moving in to this house, we made the mistake of closing our dishwasher with just a couple dishes in it.
+Our dishwasher has an extremely tight seal, and the first time we traveled after moving into this house, we made the mistake of closing our dishwasher with just a couple of dishes in it.
 With the a/c off, our home was toasty warm, and the humidity inside the dishwasher caused mold to begin to grow on those damp dishes.
 Now, we always leave it cracked when we travel, whether it’s empty or not.

 - Don’t leave produce on the counter.
 Fruit flies multiply at an alarming rate, so you’ll want to be sure that you don’t leave any produce out while you’re gone, or you could come home to a nasty surprise!

 - Seal open packages.
 Similarly, look through your pantry or cabinets for any open packages and make sure they’re tightly sealed with chip clips or in zip bags.
 No one wants to come home to bugs or rodents in their food!

 - Vacuum up any crumbs.
 Check these areas for crumbs and vacuum those up as well.

 I don’t mind a little stress before we leave for vacation if I know it will pay off while we’re away and when we get home, but knowing that I will come home to a messy kitchen or empty pantry can make it harder to really enjoy our time away, so I try to prepare ahead of time to avoid those stresses.

 Shaina recently shared her tips for on-the-go picnics here at Life Your Way and I’m looking forward to discovering more strategies for spending less on food without sacrificing nutrition while traveling!
 Be sure to visit Jessica, Aimee, Shaina, Katie G, Alyssa, Carrie, Katie K, and Tammy for more summer menu planning strategies.